-The deserts have replaced the mountains and Apple will soon let the all-new macOS Mojave 10.14 out in the wild.
-We already predict millions of users calling it Modjave or Mojared or Mojado or what not.
-Well done, Apple.
+Deserts have replaced the mountains and Apple will soon let the all-new macOS Mojave 10.14 out into the wild.
+We already predict millions of users calling it Modjave or Mojared or Mojado—well done, Apple.

-Apart from the naming, the OS is solid.
-It’s got some long-anticipated goodies like the Dark Mode which paints all of your interfaces dark-grey and gives them a bit of an upper-class feel.
-The new organized desktop automatically groups files into folders and keeps your screenshots in one place not all over the screen, thank you very much.
+Besides naming, the OS is really solid.
+It has some long-anticipated goodies like Dark Mode, which paints all of your interfaces dark-grey and gives them a bit of an upper-class feel.
+The new organized desktop feature automatically groups files into folders and keeps your screenshots in one place—not scattered all over the screen, thank you very much.

-A couple of iOS Apps have migrated to Mac, like News, Stocks, and Home (all while Apple is still in denial about merging the two systems).
-There’s also group FaceTime and a redesigned Mac App Store, so to upgrade is overall a good idea.
+A couple of iOS apps have migrated to Mac, like News, Stocks, and Home (though Apple still denies merging desktop with mobile).
+There’s also soon-to-be Group FaceTime and a completely redesigned Mac App Store, making the system upgrade well worth it.

 All known macOS 10.14 Mojave issues with suggested fixes

-However, like most fresh updates, macOS Mojave promises to misbehave in the first months until all the bugs have been caught.
-Now, we’ve collected the most common issues and fixes in this article and hope it can be of help to you when you encounter them.
+Like most fresh updates, macOS Mojave promises to misbehave in the first few months until most bugs have been ironed out.
+We’ve summed up the most common issues and their proposed fixes in this article and hope it might help when you encounter them.

 Issues with macOS Mojave installer